 Tish is the parent of a CBHS Lewisham old boy (Darcy 2014).
 The driving force for her involvement in the Board is social justice, diversity and equity.
 She is the former Director of Policy at Women NSW and has been a senior policy planner and strategic project manager in the NSW Public sector for many years.
 As a former teacher, she has experience in the education and training, communities and social policy fields.

 Frank was appointed to the Advisory Council in August 2020.
 He is currently Principal at a large Catholic boys school in Western Sydney.
 Previously, Frank held senior leadership roles in various Catholic schools in Sydney.
 He is a passionate and future-focused Catholic educator, who’s committed to making learning meaningful and relevant for every student and challenging each student with their learning.
 Frank is a current parent of the School.

-John Kennedy-Gould, married to Margie, father of two fourth generation men of Lewo, Seamus and Brendan.
-Qualifications in social work and teaching.
-Currently working in aged care psychiatry and children/young adult acquired brain injury.
-His involvement on the Board is driven by interests in indigenous and disability access.
-Maintenance of traditional ethos of service to local community.
+John Kennedy-Gould is married to Margie and the father of two fourth-generation Lewo men, Seamus and Brendan.
+His has qualifications in social work and teaching and is currently working in aged care psychiatry and with children and young adults with acquired brain injuries.
+His involvement on the Advisory Council is driven by interests in indigenous and disability access and the maintenance of the traditional ethos of service to local community.